Brachial Plexus and Peripheral Nerve Program

 - A neurosurgeon, who is specially trained to perform surgeries on nerves

-- An orthopaedic surgeon specially trained to perform surgeries on nerves
+- An orthopedic surgeon specially trained to perform surgeries on nerves

 - Occupational therapists who perform stretching and movement exercises that are important both before and after surgery.